Tonsil Stones: Symptoms, Causes & How to Get Rid of Them

-Tonsil stones are small white or yellow masses that can form in the throat and can become embedded within the tonsils.
-They are caused by the accumulation of food particles, saliva, and mouth cells.
-They can result in foul breath, sore throat and, in some cases, difficulty swallowing.
+Tonsil stones are small white or yellow masses that can form in the throat and become embedded in the tonsils.
+They are made-up of food particles, saliva, and skin cells from the mouth and tongue, which form together and harden.
+Having tonsil stones can cause symptoms like foul breath, sore throat and, in some cases, difficulty swallowing.

 Tonsil stones are also referred to as tonsilloliths, and more common in adults who frequently have throat infections or tonsillitis.
 To get rid of tonsil stones, you can gargle warm salt water about two to three times a day, which will also relieve discomfort and bad breath.